 I remember when I put my first monetization code on my first site.
 Oh, the thrill of getting my first sale!
 Back then I didn’t care if I only got 1 sale for every two or three thousand visitors, it was a sale!
 Today, however, I care about my conversion rates.
 I don’t want to be leaving 30% to 90% of my potential income on the table ever again!

-If your CTA is to get newsletter signups, a 1% to 2% conversion rate is common when starting out.
+With a newsletter sign up Call to Action, a 1% to 2% conversion rate is common when starting out.
 But why not strive to double, triple or even quadruple conversions?
 How?
 By testing!

 Don’t be afraid to test just because the change will result in lost signups or income.
 If you’re going to be a successful online business owner, open your mind, and learn.